DinsFire64/hid-itgio/README.md

 ## Known Issues

-This module is a work in progress and as such is not currently stable.
-It is being published for the sake of research and collaboration.
+This module in short testing has preformed well as a means to play StepMania.
+It is a work in progress, and taking PRs for improvement.

-* Input can be stuck on momentarily.
-This may be due to Linux not polling the device any further.
-This is my current focus as even with an overwritten 1ms/1kHz polling the device may require a write before a read...
 * Module can crash during unloading.
 Potential problem with unloading the LED submodule.
-Sometimes it works great, others not.
+Sometimes it works great, others not, I cannot pin down precisely what the issue is.

 # Thank you for playing.